Important Information

 • All research and related projects conducted on City of Boulder OSMP lands will have oversight provided by an OSMP staff member.

-• Successful applicants must sign a volunteer register and waiver of liability.
+• Successful applicants must sign a volunteer registration and waiver of liability.

 • Funded applicants are required to submit a draft and final report.